ShZil/network-utilities/Scanner/README.md

 I think the 5 second interval updating is good enough, and will work for both finite and infinite scans.

 [00:32] I tried to investigate how to disable the popup's sound effects.
 No working results.

+[00:35] Some small changes are listed in GitHub.